fanypilar/fpilarova_masters/README.md

 # The repository contains:
 - "AnAge_dataset" with dataset downloaded 15.
 4. 2023 from AnAge database website (https://genomics.senescence.info/species/index.html) (it is possible to replace it with an updated one)
 - "AnimalTraits_dataset" with dataset downloaded 15.
 4. 2023 from AnimalTraits database website (https://animaltraits.org/) (it is possible to replace it with an updated one)
+- "masters_analysis_results"
+  - with the results of the run of the program with genes that were chosen for the analysis for my master's thesis
+  - and with the final dataset created by the program
 - "script" with the program
 - "README.md"